Android Kotlin

 , it will throw an exception.

-Typically you'll want to catch
+Typically you may want to catch

 ConvexError